Umuzi-org/tech-department/content/topics/data-science-specific/clustering/_index.md

 ready: True
 ---

-There are many different clustering algorithms to cluster, or group, objects based on their attributes.
+There are many different clustering algorithms to cluster, or group, objects based on how similar (or close in terms of distance) their attributes are.

 We will look at just one type of clustering, K-Means clustering, but many other types exist.
 You can read more about other methods of clustering [here](https://scikit-learn.org/stable/modules/clustering.html).